pgrossmann/PharmacoGx/README.md

 PharmacoGx
 ==========

-R package to perform large-scale pharmacogenomic analysis
+R package to perform large-scale pharmacogenomic analysis of datasets stored in InSilicoDB